Page Corps: Court role and privileges

 The students served on a rotational basis as pages at Court and provided services at ceremonies, including attendance upon individual members of the Imperial family.

 Graduates from the Page Corps had the unique privilege of joining the regiment of their own choice, regardless of the existing vacancies (however, as a matter of etiquette, the consent of the unit's commander was sought beforehand).
 As serving officers, they wore, on the left side of their tunic, the badge of the Page Corps, modeled after the cross of the Order of Saint John.

+Graduation

 Upon graduation, the cadets received the rank of podporuchik (cornet in cavalry).
-Those who preferred employment as diplomats or government officials, rather than military service, would receive civil service ranks of the 10th, 12th, and 14th class.
+While most graduates entered the Russian Imperial Army as officers, a minority opted for diplomatic or civil service careers.

 Uniform

 The Page Corps had a range of uniforms for different purposes.
 The most spectacular of these was the gala uniform worn for Court functions.
 This comprised a spiked helmet with white plume, a dark green tunic with gold braid covering the front, white breeches and high boots.